animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Of course, since the cluster may “remember” the prior configuration pushed by a client from a previous run, Spring Data for GemFire is careful not to stomp on any existing Regions and Indexes already defined in the servers.
+Of course, since the cluster may "remember" the prior configuration pushed by a client from a previous run, Spring Data for GemFire is careful not to stomp on any existing Regions and Indexes already defined in the servers.
 This is especially important, for instance, when Regions